fenago/nlp-pytorch/lab_guides/Lab_5.md

 ![](./images/63.PNG)

-Figure 5.21 -- Prediction string on a negative value

 We have now built an LSTM model to perform sentiment analysis from the ground up.
 Although our model is far from perfect,